blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 1. Run ```docker stack rm <STACK_NAME>```
 2. Follow [Installation with Black Duck](#installation-with-black-duck)

-## Optional Secrets
+## Certificates
-This section describes how to configure some of the optional secrets.
+This section describes how to configure the optional certificates.
+Please verify beforehand if custom certificates or a certificate truststore must be used.

 ### Using Custom Certificates
 - Custom Certificates for the Alert Web server to present to clients.